riiswa/colony-ant-simulator/README.md

 - Simulation Modes: The program offers two simulation modes: "theory" and "reality."
 In the "reality" mode, ants consume energy, and new ants are generated if there is enough food.

--Movement and Energy: Ants move based on predefined movement patterns and have energy levels.
+- Movement and Energy: Ants move based on predefined movement patterns and have energy levels.
 Ants lose energy over time, and their movement is influenced by their energy.

--Ant Behavior Simulation: The program simulates the behavior of ants in an environment, where ants move around randomly, search for food, and return to the nest.
+- Ant Behavior Simulation: The program simulates the behavior of ants in an environment, where ants move around randomly, search for food, and return to the nest.

 ## 🐜 Explanation of the Ants' behaviour.

-- If the scout (or ant) discovers a food source it returns somewhat directly to the nest, leaving a trail of pheromones on it's way;
+- If the scout (also refered to as an ant) discovers a food source, it returns somewhat directly to the nest, leaving a trail of pheromones on it's way
-     - These pheromones attract other ants, causing them to follow the trail;
+     - These pheromones attract other ants, causing them to follow the trail
      - When ants return to the nest they reinforce the trail with more pheromones.

 - When two paths lead to the same food source, the shorter one is used by more scouts compared to the longer path.